1. The Chair of the Academic Concerns Committee will promptly notify the Respondent in writing

 of the time and place of the hearing, the names of the members who will hear the complaint,

-and to notify the respondent of rights and responsibilities with regard to the Hearing, as provided
+and to notify the respondent of rights and responsibilities regarding the Hearing, as provided

 in this Policy.